 The GIZ Support of Regional Economic Cooperation in Asia (SRECA) project has been commissioned by the German Federal Ministry for Economic Cooperation (BMZ) to improve regional and global trade in Cambodia, Lao PDR, Vietnam and Mongolia in partnership with China.
 To be better informed about the agricultural trade sector in Cambodia, identify the stakeholders in the field, challenges of the Cambodian SMEs to export agri-produce to international markets, especially to China, the study “Export Readiness Report – Assessment of Cambodian SMEs within the Agricultural Trade Sector” has been produced and published in September 2021.

-The study finds that the Cambodian SMEs face the following major hindrances while trying to access to international markets.
-First, most farmers and trading businesses prefer to stay as “informal’ traders inside Cambodia, to carry on engaging with their current production practices, capacities and market, they also hesitate to export given their registration status.
-Second, producers and traders often face unfamiliar issues with international supply of fresh produce.
-Third, Cambodian agriculture produces at the current stage faces limited branding in international markets.
+The study finds that the Cambodian SMEs face the following major hurdles while trying to access to international markets.
+First, most farmers and trading businesses focus on the market in Cambodia, engaging with their current production practices, capacities and domestic markets – often informal or without proper registration status.
+Second, producers and traders often face unfamiliar issues with international supply chains of fresh produce (standards, customs process, certificates, etc.).
+Third, Cambodian agriculture products at the current stage face limited branding in international markets.
 Fourth, the producers and traders are generally unfamiliar with the international market, thus have limited connections with the potential buyers.
 Fifth, exporting would generally lead to high logistics and production costs while the stakeholders have limited access to finance for investment and financing.
 Finally, there is a lack of official market access to many of the export destination countries, therefore making the process of exportation more complicated, leading to high negotiation and procedural costs.

-According to these findings, the study also provides recommendations for further interventions SRECA can adopt to support the producers and traders more effectively in Cambodia.
-First of all, the study calls for improved coordination among key government agencies and stakeholders for data and info sharing, technical service delivery and multi-stakeholder dialogues to clarify on exportation process inside and outside of Cambodia.
-Technical wise, the core for farms to prepare for international markets remain to be standard awareness, adaption, and certification for strengthening the international branding for the fresh produce from Cambodia.
-In addition, for the export-oriented SMEs, they need to enhance their own capacities, apply for appropriate licenses, and strengthen their business and financial management practices.
-Their producer networks and cooperatives should also be strengthened and supported.
-Last but not the least, the project is advised to put more efforts and offer more incentives to inviting investment in the exporting businesses, and supporting facilities, at the same time, support the digital finance and technology adoption for the businesses.
+According to these findings, the study also provides recommendations for further interventions that SRECA and partners can adopt to support the producers and traders more effectively in Cambodia.
+The study calls for improved coordination among key government agencies and stakeholders for data and information sharing, technical service delivery and multi-stakeholder dialogues to clarify on exportation process inside and outside of Cambodia.
+From a technical perspective, preparing farms or associations for international markets remains to be challenging.
+More standard awareness, adaption, and certification for strengthening international branding of fresh produce from Cambodia should be implemented.
+In addition, export-oriented SMEs need to enhance their own capacities, apply for appropriate licenses, and strengthen their business and financial management practices.
+Their producer networks and cooperatives should also be improved and supported.
+Last not least, it is advised to put more efforts and offer more incentives to generate investment in the exporting sector, and support digital finance and technology adoption for businesses.

-Since the report was first drafted in September 2020, it has been shared around among partners in Cambodia for joint planning as well as for providing guidance when updating SRECA’s export guidelines.
-In September 2021, it has been formalised and laid out as a SRECA publication for references of a broader audience.
+Since the report was first drafted in September 2020, it has been shared among partners in Cambodia for joint planning as well as for providing guidance when updating SRECA’s export guidelines.
+In September 2021, it has been formalised as as publication for references to a broader audience.